Aggravated Assault With A Deadly Weapon

 (a) Whoever, within the special maritime and territorial jurisdiction of the United States, is guilty of an assault shall be punished as follows:

 (3) Assault with a dangerous weapon, with intent to do bodily harm, and without just cause or excuse, by a fine under this title or imprisonment for not more than ten years, or both.

-Florida aggravated assault with a deadly weapon offenses are investigated and prosecuted by various state and local law enforcement agencies.
-Some common Florida Statutes criminalizing aggravated assault with a deadly weapon include:
+Florida offenses of aggravated assault with a deadly weapon are investigated and prosecuted by various state and local law enforcement agencies.
+Some common Florida statutes criminalizing aggravated assault with a deadly weapon include: